MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 - Sandbox - <a href="https://dfp.microsoft-int.com" target="_blank">https://dfp.microsoft-int.com</a>
 - Production - <a href="https://dfp.microsoft.com" target="_blank">https://dfp.microsoft.com</a> (You might already have completed this step in production during initial sign-up.)

-### Create Azure Active Directory applications
+### Step 1.
+Create Azure Active Directory applications
 > [!IMPORTANT]
 > You must be an Application Administrator, Cloud Application Administrator, or Global Administrator in your Azure tenant to complete this step.

 To acquire the tokens required to call the APIs, you must use Azure Active Directory (Azure AD) applications.
-You can configure these by applications using the **Real-time APIs** page in Fraud Protection.
+You can configure this by following these steps.

 #### To configure Azure AD applications:

-1. In the left navigation, select **Data**, select **API management**, and then select **Configuration**.
+1. In the left side navigation tab of the Dynamics Fraud Protection Portal, Go to Integration -> Create Azure AD Application -> Setup now.
 1. Complete the form to create your app.
-We recommend creating one Azure AD application for each environment that you operate.
+We recommend creating one Azure AD application for each environment that you wish to integrate with Fraud Protection.

    The following fields are required:
     - **Application display name** - Give your application a descriptive name.
 Maximum length is 93 characters.